rulaone/DS3231/index.md

  <img src="https://raw.githubusercontent.com/rulaone/DS3231/master/ds%20ard.jpg" width= "150"/>
  /n

-and the second one is this for arduino

- so I chooes the ds3231 arduino.
+and the second one is this for arduino,so I chooes the ds3231 arduino.

 #  Current progress:
 My progress is meeting with proposal which I had.
 I was able to connect from the ds 3231 to the raspberry pi.